 But churches kept excluding women at church while eventually mostly stopping using scripture to exclude them in the workplace and government.
 The basis for the interpretation disappeared and most of its application (to workplace, government, public, etc.) disappeared, but its application to one place (church) held on.

-The current Churches of Christ and hierarchical complementarian interpretation is thus not the same as the way scripture has been interpreted for 2000 years.
+The current hierarchical-complementarian or patriarchal-traditionalist interpretation is thus not the same as the way scripture has been interpreted for 2000 years.
 Or even 100 years ago.